Stuart Wagstaff

-Stuart Wagstaff (13 February 192510 March 2015) was an English-born Australian entertainer who was active in all genres of the industry including theatre, television and film, and music and stage management.
+Stuart Wagstaff (13 February 192510 March 2015) was an English-born entertainer who was active in all genres of the industry in both his native United Kingdom and Australia and New Zealand including theatre, television and film, and music and stage management, over a career spanning over 60 years.

+Wagstaff was well known to television audiences as The Beast on talk show Beauty and the Beast and his regular appearances on Blankety Blanks alongside Ugly Dave Gray, Carol Raye, Noelene Brown, and others.

 Early life

 Wagstaff was born in Great Durnford, Wiltshire, England, and grew up on a farm with his parents and two older sisters.
 His father was very strict and emotionally abusive and he received little affection from his mother.
 His mother, however, frequently took him and his sisters to see plays and pantomime, generating an early interest in the arts.

 In September 1940, at the insistence of his father, Wagstaff joined the Royal Navy as an apprentice aircraft mechanic in the Fleet Air Arm.
 He served at naval air stations and on aircraft carriers until the end of the war, but considered himself to be a poor mechanic.
 He frequently volunteered for ships' concert parties to further his interest in acting.